Tissue Paper Decoupage Pumpkins: Easy No Carve Pumpkin Decorating

 - Let dry.

-If you want your decoupage pumpkins to go outside, they need to be sprayed with a few coats of clear spray paint.
+If you want your decoupage pumpkins to withstand the outdoors, they need to be sprayed with a few coats of clear spray paint.
 Even then, I wouldn’t let them remain outside in torrential downpours.

 I love how my tissue paper decoupage pumpkins turned out, but the floral pumpkins are my favorite!